brianloveswords/iterator-stream/README.md

   computed.
 If the resulting computations are small, this could be inefficient.
 If you pass a `bufferSize`, it will buffer **at least** that many bytes before emitting a data event.
-- `condition`: An optional condition function to run against the output of every computation.
+- `takeWhile`: An optional condition function to run against the output of every computation.
 If this check fails, no more data will be send and an `end` event will be emitted.
 Useful for infinite iterators.
 - `iterations`: Maximum number of iterations to go through before